eantcal/httpsrv/README.md

 Main thread executes the HTTP server implemented by `class HttpServer`.

 ### Configuration and start-up
-An HttpServer object is instantiated by an Application object (created in turn by function `main()`), which basically is a builder for it.
+Application entry point, the main function, creates an `class Application` which is a builder for `FileRepository` and `HttpServer`:

-Application object verifies and completes the configuration as a mix of default and optional parameters (via program arguments) and, in absence of configuration errors, creates:
-* a `FileRepository` instance: which is responsible for
+* class `FileRepository` provides methods for:
     * accessing the filesystem,
     * creating zip archives,
-    * creating a `FilenameMap` object (file name resolver for a given `id`),
+    * creating a `FilenameMap` object (`filename` resolver for a given `id`),
-    * formatting the JSON status
+    * formatting the JSON metadata
-* `HttpServer` is responsible for
+* class `HttpServer` implements the HTTP server main loop:
     * accepting a new TCP connection and
-    * finally creating an HTTP session (`class HTTPSession`) which handles the GET and POST API business logic.
+    * finally creating an HTTP session (`HTTPSession`) which finally handles the application business logic.

-The server relies on the filesystem for storing the text (or any binary) files, so it creates (in the context `FileRepository` initialization), if not already existent, a specific directory handled by class `FileRepository`.
-By default the directory is a subdir of user home directory and can be configured at application start-up.
-The repository is by default named `“.httpsrv”` for ‘unix’ platforms, `“httpsrv”` for Windows.
+httpsrv relies on the filesystem for storing files, so it creates in the context `FileRepository` initialization - if not already existent - a specific directory handled by class `FileRepository`.

-The http server is executed via its method `run()`.
+The repository directory can be configured via program arguments, and by default it is a subdir of user home directory named `“.httpsrv”` for ‘unix’ platforms, `“httpsrv”` for Windows.

+When the initialization is completed, the application object calls the method `run()` of `HttpServer` object.
 Such method is blocking for the caller, so unless the application is executed as background process or daemon, it will block the caller process (typically the shell).
-The server will be bound on any local interfaces and on a configured TCP port (which is `8080`, by default).
+The server is designed to bind on any interfaces and a configurable TCP port (`8080`, by default).

+## Main server loop
-The method `HttpServer::run()` executes a loop that for each iteration waits for incoming connection by calling `accept()` which eventually calls the socket function `accept()`.
+The method `HttpServer::run()` executes a loop that for each iteration waits for incoming connection by calling `accept()` which eventually will result in calling the `accept()` function of socket library.

-### HTTP Sessions and concurrent operations
+When `accept()` accepts a connection, `run()` gets a new `TcpSocket` object, which represents the TCP session, and creates a new HTTP Session handled by instance of class `HttpSession`.
-Each HTTP session runs in a separate thread so multiple requests can be served concurrently.
+Each HTTP Session runs in a separate thread so multiple requests can be served concurrently.
 It is guaranteed that independent operations are thread safe.

-The chance of conflicts and their consequences are the same of trying to access to the **same** file in a filesystem at the **same** time:
+### Concurrent operations
 * Concurrent GET operations not altering the timestamp can be executed without any issue.
-* Concurrent POST or GET (id or id/zip) for the same files might produce a JSON metadata which does not reflect - for some clients - the actual repository status.
-Repeating the operation later, in absence of conflicts, will fix the issue.
+* Concurrent POST or GET (id or id/zip) for the same files might produce a JSON metadata which does not reflect - for some concurrent clients - the actual repository status.
+Repeating the operation later, in absence of concurrent access to the same file, will fix the issue (BTW this is what commonly happens in a shared  and unlocked unix filesystem).

-In absence of specific requirements it has been decided of not implementing a strictly F/S locking mechanism in order to avoid conflicts (optimistic policy), which basically has allowed to simplify the design.
-Anyway adding an additional memory r/w lock mechanism would prevent a single instance of httpsrv to access a shared resource, but that would not work for external access to repository itself, while an effective mechanism should rely on a well-orchestrated solution which cannot be provided (easily) by stand-alone application.
+In absence of specific requirements it has been decided of not implementing a strictly F/S locking mechanism by adopting an optimistic policy: moreover adding an additional memory r/w lock mechanism would prevent a single instance of httpsrv to access a shared resource, but that would not work for external access to repository itself.
+Only an effective mechanism relying on a well-orchestrated solution could prevent that.

-The file id is a SHA256 hash code of file name (which is in turn assumed to be unique), so any conflict would have no impact on its validity, moreover the class `FilenameMap` (which provide the methods to resolve the filename for a given id) is designed to be thread-safe (a r/w mutex is used for the purposes).
-So the design should avoid concurrent requestes would result in server crash or asymptotic instability.
+The file id is a SHA256 hash code of file name (which is in turn assumed to be unique), so any conflict would have no impact on its validity, moreover the class `FilenameMap` (which provides the methods to resolve the filename for a given id) is designed to be thread-safe (a r/w mutex is used for the purposes).
+So the design should avoid concurrent requests would result in server crash or asymptotic instability.

 ## Resiliency
 The application is also designed to recover from intentional or unintentional restart.